 The first step is to deregister properly in your country of origin.
 On the one hand, this means formal deregistration via the registration office, but also via the tax office and statutory health insurance.

-In order for this to be recognized in the long term and for you to be removed from the old system, you usually (depending on your country of origin) have to give up your home, car and other memberships that may be the focus of your life interests.
+In order for this to be recognized in the long term and for you to be removed from the old system, you usually (depending on your country of origin) also have to give up your home, car and other memberships that may be the focus of your life interests.

 In many countries, deregistration is usually done online.
 After deregistration, you usually have 14 days to leave the country.
 The official departure is also decisive.